Updated: Sep 15

 Justin was so late to things at LSU, his freshman campaign became a watch, learn, play a little...rinse and repeat trial by fire...over and over again...bizarrely, Jefferson rushed the ball more than he caught passes in 2017 (0 catches, 1 rush for 4 yards vs Arkansas).

-2017 offensive coordinator Matt Canada showed a profound lack of imagination or understanding of the talent across the LSU roster, to the extent where Canada looked at guys like Justin or Clyde Edwards-Helaire and couldn't see passed the lack of stars next to their names, their undersized physiques, the unknown quantity of their brilliance and became lazy, contented with QB Danny Etling throwing the football ten yards behind the streaking receivers (or to the other team):
+2017 offensive coordinator Matt Canada showed a profound lack of imagination or understanding when it came to maximizing the endless talent across LSU's roster, to the extent where Canada looked at guys like Justin or Clyde Edwards-Helaire and couldn't see passed the lack of stars next to their names.

 If it weren't for receiver (wearer of #7) D.J Chark and running backs Derrius Guice & Nick Brossette, LSU's offense would've struggled to score more than 10 points a game...in what was already a campaign where the offense's archaic leprosy became most pronounced.